 This was the beginning of time.
 Eden.
-God's country.
-It was absolute magic, interrupted only by sound of camera shutters.
+God’s country.
+It was absolute magic, interrupted only by the sound of camera shutters.
 Carolyn and I looked at one another, smiling, knowing how each of us had spent 60 years waiting for this very moment.

 Carolyn will tell her story later.
-For me, it was a fifth-grade encounter with Osa Johnson's I Married Adventure that turned the Dark Continent, as Africa was then known, to a place of dangerous, yet infinite wonders.
+For me, it was a fifth-grade encounter with Osa Johnson’s I Married Adventure that turned the Dark Continent, as Africa was then known, to a place of danger, yet infinite wonders.
 Today, instead of rifles, we pack cameras.
 Instead of small, leaky tents vulnerable to monkey attacks, we sleep safely in soft four-poster beds, with hot showers, flush toilets, and electric for camera-battery charging.

-From that moment three days earlier when Carolyn kissed a Rothchild's giraffe at the Giraffe Centre near Nairobi, we knew: This would be the trip of a lifetime.
-A place on a whole different plain, if you pardon the pun, where wild animals take center stage and you, my friend, are there only to treasure and to be grateful for your life and theirs.
+From that moment three days earlier when Carolyn kissed a Rothchild’s giraffe at the Giraffe Centre near Nairobi, we knew: This would be the trip of a lifetime.
+A place on a whole different plain, if you pardon the pun, where wild animals take center stage and you, my friend, is there only to treasure and to be grateful for your life and theirs.